-Medical Assistance/MinnesotaCare reimbursement
+Medical Assistance/MinnesotaCare reimbursement59

 Medical Assistance (MA) and MinnesotaCare are not required to reimburse an enrollee or a provider for "costs associated with the medical use of cannabis."
-MA and MinnesotaCare are, however, still required to reimburse for services related to the treatment of the patient's qualifying medical condition if that service is covered under applicable statutes.
+Medical cannabis is not listed on the drug formulary for MA and MinnesotaCare, so those programs do not cover medical cannabis.60 MA and MinnesotaCare are, however, still required to reimburse for services related to the treatment of the patient's qualifying medical condition if that service is covered under applicable statutes.